All Episodes

 Great news for the narcissist Barack Obama.

-This is reminiscent back in the mid-90s when uh the media all told us, you know, these little white lies are actually good for us.
+This is reminiscent back in the mid-90s when the media all told us, you know, these little white lies are actually good for us.

 Everybody does it.

-Uh, it spares people uh hurt feelings.
+It spares people hurt feelings.

-And now narcissism, which I mean everybody recognizes as something that's not good, is okay now.
+And now narcissism, which I mean, everybody recognizes as something that's not good, is okay now.

-Uh hunky dory, right, right from the pages of the New York Times.
+Hunky Dory, right, right from the pages of the New York Times.

 When was the last time that Obama called for a meeting with Republicans?

-Do you remember when it was?
+You remember when it was?

 We all know what Obama wants.